top of page

 It is not appropriate to raise trivial matters via the formal grievance procedure – these should be resolved at the informal stage.

-Term / Definitions
+Term / Definitions.

-Respondent refers to the employee who having complaint made against them.
+Respondent refers to the employee who having complaint(s) made against them.

-Procedure of Making a Disclosure
+Procedure of Making a Disclosure.

 Informal Discussion

-communicate the problem with his direct superior informally, or where the complaint relates to the direct superior, employee should raise his concern to department head or HR department.
-Superior should understand the issue raised and provide constructive feedback to employee within 5 working days.
+1. In the event an employee has a complaint related to their work, they should communicate the problem informally with their direct superior.
+If the complaint involves the direct superior, the employee should raise the concern with the department head or HR department.
+The superior is expected to understand the issue raised and provide constructive feedback to the employee within 5 working days.

 Formal Grievance Process